Danielduel/beatsaber-request-ui/docs/verification.md

 Don't offer automatically generated maps in the results (for now, will add optional checkbox in future) Typed common response data from beatsaver
-Don't render big panel at start, just a bubble with animation and a little tooltip
+Don't render big panel at start, just a bubble with animation and a little tooltip 08 May 2021:
+Finish codesplit to config, mobile and fullvideo extension (config and mobile are only for test) Reformat project
+Fix prettier config
+Update docs about functions

 0.0.2: (already verified)
 22 March 2021: